Table of Contents Show

 Another national park rule is not to take items from the park.
 If you want to take home a souvenir to remember your trip, visit one of the visitor centers.
 Taking rocks and other items from the parks is rude and illegal.
 However, even if you don’t get caught, karma often catches up to you.

-Guests to Hawaii Volcanoes National Park will often grab a lava rock or two to take home with them.
+Guests to Hawaii Volcanoes National Park will often grab a lava rock or two to take home.
 However, Pele, the Hawaiian goddess of volcanoes, doesn’t appreciate people taking lava rocks from her islands.

-She curses thieves that steal her rocks to take home with them.
-Officials at the national park in Hawaii often receive packages from all over the world returning stones taken from the island.
+She curses thieves who steal her rocks to take home with them.
+Officials at the national park in Hawaii often receive packages worldwide returning stones taken from the island.
 Many even include an apology note to Pele.

 So unless you want to end up with a curse, don’t remove rocks or other items from the park.